timwhitlock/php-twitter-api/README.md

 From the commandline run `php authorize.php` and follow the prompts.

-In the end, you will be given an access key and an access secret which you can use with the [twitter api](https://dev.twitter.com/docs/api/1.1).
+In the end you will be given an access key and an access secret which you can use with the [Twitter API](https://dev.twitter.com/docs/api/1.1).